davidly/ntvdm/README.md

  * Linux is case-sensitive and DOS isn't.
 To minimize the potential issues this causes you can force DOS to use UPPERCASE names by using `-u`.
 If you still  have problems use a seperate root directory for any DOS applications with just uppercase directory and file names.
+The '-r' argument can be used to specify a folder that maps to C:\. e.g. -r:. or -r:.. or -r:/this/that

  * Apps that use the Alt key generally work, but you will need to configure the terminal application to disable menu access using the Alt key.